 HD 4630: Introduction to functional MRI analysis in human neuroimaging

-HD 6635: Introduction to python for functional MRI analysis in human neuroimaging
+HD 6635: Introduction to scripting for functional MRI analysis in human neuroimaging

 Charleston Consortium Internship Program, Charleston, SC 08/17 – 07/18